 “Looked like the guy could use some help,” said Sheila, nodding back towards the underpass from the cinema.
 Huddled in a shabby black greatcoat, a man with a grizzled beard and unkempt hair sat on the cold concrete, a cardboard sign clutched between blackened fingers.
 ‘Hungry and homeless’.
 Except he’d spelt it ‘homeles’, with only one ‘s’.
 In front of him, a cap with some coppers lay on the ground.
 They wouldn’t stop the hunger for five minutes.
 Sheila began fishing around in her handbag.
 “Here, Tony, hold this.”
 She gave me her bag and started back to the underpass.

 I needed a weapon.
 I looked around but there was nothing, just empty pavement with some old chip papers blowing around in the wind.
-I scooped them up anyway and stuffed them into a coat pocket.
+Scooping them up anyway, I stuffed them into a coat pocket.
 Feeling fearful for Sheila, I approached.
 “Hi, let my wife go … please.
 I’ll give you cash.
 Whatever you want.
 Fifty, a hundred?”